SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/combat_en.md

 Attacks with weapons are handled exactly the same in melee and ranged combat.
 The only difference is that attacks with melee weapons are rolled on the *Hand to Hand combat* skill, attacks with firearms are rolled on the *Shooting* skill, and attacks with throwing weapons are rolled on the *Throwing* skill.

-#### The hit roll and cover
+#### The hit roll

 To make an attack, a roll of a certain number of dice is made.
 The *minimum* roll of this die is equal to the *minimum* roll of the character.

 The number of dice initially corresponds to the character's respective skill value (shooting, hand to hand combat, throwing).

-Depending on the cover, a certain number of dice are removed from this roll:

-* Light cover: -1 die
-* Half cover: -2 dice
-* Almost complete cover: -3 dice
+The hit roll can also be changed by other circumstances.
+Different fire modes and firing at the wrong distance may cause the available dice to change.

 Each success causes a *hit* to the target of the attack.
 How the target can prevent damage is described under *hit*.

-The hit roll can also be changed by other circumstances.
-Different fire modes and firing at the wrong distance may cause the available dice to change.

 ##### Bonus dice: Fire modes